-Another tradition in Greece is to eat tripe soup or patsas, a stew made from the stomach of lambs, after Easter Sunday Mass.
+After Easter Sunday Mass it’s tradition to eat tripe soup or patsas, a stew made from the stomach of lambs.
 Thanks, I’ll stick with the chocolate bunny…..

 On a more palatable note, in the town of Haux, it’s tradition to serve a giant omelet in the main square.
 And by “giant” I mean REALLY big.
 It’s made with more than 4,500 eggs and can feed up to 1,000 people.
 Why, you might ask?
 In the early 19th century Napoleon, a big omelet lover, allegedly stopped in Haux to eat one.
 As the legend goes, he liked the omelet so much that he ordered the locals to gather their eggs and make a giant omelet for his whole army the next day.